Trans Week of Visibility + Action 2026 is happening now. March 25–31.

 WHAT CAN YOU DO?

-✸ EDUCATE family, friends, and circles on trans masculine and non-binary experiences with pregnancy.
+✸ EDUCATE family, friends, and circles on the overlap of intersex, trans, and gender liberation.

 WHAT CAN YOU DO?

-✸ EDUCATE family, friends, colleagues, and communities on the unique experiences of trans migrants.
+✸ EDUCATE family, friends, colleagues, and communities on the expansiveness of masculinity and manhood.

 Contact your lawmakers